system76/tech-docs/src/models/meer6/repairs.md

 ## Replacing the RAM:

-Your Meerkat supports up to 64GB (2x32GB) of RAM.
-The RAM sticks are DDR4 SODIMMs running at a speed of 2666MHz.
-If you've purchased new RAM, need to replace your RAM, or are re-seating your RAM, follow these steps.
+The Meerkat 6 supports up to 64GB (2x32GB) of DDR4 SO-DIMMs running at 3200MHz.
+If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes